jvaubourg/zimbra-scripts/README.md

 WIP - Not ready to use

-Clone me into */usr/share/zimbra-scripts/* and do symbolic links for the .sh to */usr/bin/local/*.
+Clone me into */usr/share/zimbra-scripts/* and do symbolic links for the .sh files to */usr/bin/local/*.

 ## Backup
 ### Locally using zimbra-backup.sh